FERPA, a Brief Overview for School Organizations

 Who Needs to Worry about FERPA?

-In short, it’s the educational leaders that should be aware of FERPA, that is, the school administrators, school teachers, and PTA and PTO leaders.
+In short, the educational leaders should be aware of FERPA: the school administrators, teachers, and PTA and PTO leaders.
 In addition, parents also need to be in the loop.

-We can look at each of these and their role in relation to FERPA in more detail:
+We can look at each of these and their role in FERPA in more detail:

-FERPA gives parents access to their child's records, with jurisdiction to both view them and edit them.
-These records typically include the child’s name, address, date of birth, and contact details as well as assessments, grades, pictures.
-It can even include things such as handwriting, but of course, the most important components are any details that could help identify the child as these need to be the most well-protected.
+FERPA gives parents access to their child's records, with jurisdiction to view and edit them.
+These records typically include the child’s name, address, date of birth, contact details, assessments, grades, and pictures.
+It can even include handwriting, but of course, the most important components are any details that could help identify the child, as these need to be the most well-protected.

-A lot of the work that school administrators do in relation to FERPA is with the parents.
-They are responsible for making parents aware of the existence of FERPA on an annual basis, usually through formal notices.
-Administrators also have to guide parents about their directory policy (using information related to students) and their release policy (using the student’s name and photographs in regular school events).
-Parents have the option of having their child opt out of any or both of these policies, and so it is essential that school administrators take this permission.
+A lot of the work that school administrators do about FERPA is with the parents.
+They are responsible for informing parents of the existence of FERPA annually, usually through formal notices.
+Administrators must also guide parents about their directory policy (using information related to students) and their release policy (using the student’s name and photographs in regular school events).
+Parents have the option of having their child opt out of any or both of these policies and so it is essential that school administrators take this permission.

 PTA and PTO Leaders

 The first thing that PTA and PTO leaders need to be aware of is that the school’s directory policy impacts them.
 This means that parents who have decided to opt out of the directory cannot be contacted by the PTA or PTO.
-PTAs and PTOs should always publicize a way that parents can sign up to receive the PTA information directly so that parents who have opted out of the directory can “opt in” to receiving PTO information.
+PTAs and PTOs should always publicize how parents can sign up to receive the PTA information directly so that parents who have opted out of the directory can “opt-in” to receive PTO information.
 In addition, PTA and PTO leaders should look at ways parents can receive this information in other ways.
-For example, keeping their website updated or having a Facebook group, can ensure all are staying informed.
+For example, keeping their website updated or having a Facebook group can ensure all stay informed.

-With respect to PTA or PTO actions that FERPA may cover, social media posting is the most common.
-PTAs and PTOs should have a social media policy that is compliant with FERPA.
-For example, posting photos of children and photos of classrooms with children’s work, are both allowed only if parents have signed a photo release with the school.
+Concerning PTA or PTO actions that FERPA may cover, social media posting is the most common.
+PTAs and PTOs should have a social media policy compliant with FERPA.
+For example, posting photos of children and classrooms with children’s work are allowed only if parents have signed a photo release with the school.
 In addition, any tags that include children’s names or even the metadata of a photo that includes a child’s name may be covered.
-So, things such as pictures, videos, names, handwriting should all be avoided unless they’ve been authorized by the parent in the form of written consent.
+So, things such as pictures, videos, names, and handwriting should all be avoided unless they’ve been authorized by the parent in the form of written consent.
 In addition, there should be a mechanism by which the social media administrator receives photo release information from the school.

 Although not an onerous law, it is key to be aware of it.
-There are some great guides available by the US Department of Education, including an FAQ, as well as a position statement by the National PTA.
-When in doubt, connect with your school district as they are well versed in this law and can help.
+Some great guides from the US Department of Education include an FAQ and a position statement by the National PTA.
+When in doubt, connect with your school district, as they are well-versed in this law and can help.